ucb-rit/savio-training-containers-2021/containers.md

 No Modulefiles Currently Loaded.
 ```

  - Approach 2
-- Launched MPI processes from the host
+      - Launch MPI processes from the host
       - Rely on the MPI implementations provided on the host
-- Can expand to multple nodes
+      - Can expand to multiple nodes

 ```
 [wfeinstein@n0000 singularity-test]$ mpirun -np 64 --hostfile host singularity exec mpi3.1.0.sif /opt/mpitest